 - Fruit trees require full sunlight(6-8 hours) for fruit formation.

 - Get the good quality grafted dwarf varieties of Mango, Guava, Chickoo, Pomegranate etc. from reliable nursery source.

 What is Bonsai? if you Don’t know click Here

 These are The Benefits of orange bonsai tree

 - My votes to bonsai plants portable, beautiful and loaded with Oranges, even more than trees.

 - You can display seasonal fruits.

 - You can grow shrubs instead, in big pots.

-- But I will not recommend any deep rooted tree on the terrace which may result in water seepage till ground floor.
+- But I will not recommend any deeply rooted tree on the terrace which may result in water seepage till ground floor.